This is personal for us.

 I have a brother who is diagnosed with paranoid schizophrenia.

-He's been living on the streets for about a decade now and only recently may entertain coming to shelter.
+He had been living on the streets for about a decade now and only recently come into shelter.

 It's a heartbreaking few decades with my parents baring most of it.